 - Bank Branch: Makati Cinema Square, Makati City

 - Bank Address: Ground Floor Makati Cinema Square, Pasong Tamo, Makati City

 - Bank Branch Code: 429

 - SWIFT Code: BNORPHMM

-Then email (or fax) us the copy of the deposit slip / payment transfer slip with your name and course(s) written legibly on it.
+Then email (or fax) the copy of the payment slip with your name and program written legibly on it.

 - Email address: email@example.com

 To request for complete program details and updated program calendar, please EMAIL: firstname.lastname@example.org